 - Seeming disconnected, sad, or anxious

-- Recently experiencing a big life change, like the death of a loved one, health problems, loss of a job, moving to a new city, or ending a relationship, for example
+- Experiencing trauma or hardship, like the death of a loved one, health problems, loss of a job, moving to a new city, or ending a relationship, for example

 How can you help someone who seems lonely during the holidays?"

 However you decide to reach out, the most important thing is to make your loved one feel safe and supported.5 Avoid saying or doing anything that suggests something is wrong with them—loneliness is already stigmatized.
 One way to do this is to put yourself out there first and share something personal.
-It doesn’t have to do with your experience with loneliness.
+It doesn’t have to be related to your experience with loneliness.
 The key is to let your guard down and be vulnerable.

 - Listen without advising.
 As Floyd notes, many people are uncomfortable around those who are struggling with loneliness, so they keep conversations short and superficial.
 This only adds to the problem.
 Instead, he suggests taking time to “ask your friend questions, and listen intently, without interrupting and without offering unsolicited advice.
 That’s something that can help your loved one feel heard and accepted.
 Advice such as ‘Snap out of it’ or ‘You just need to get out there and meet people’ is usually not helpful, even if it is well-intentioned, because it implies that their loneliness is simply a matter of the choices they make.”

 - Share an experience.
 Nobel suggests, “Do things that don’t require ‘performing’ or ‘being on.’
-Go to a museum or a concert and share an experience together.
-It gives you material for a conversation that you can really connect over more easily than topics like the weather.”
+Take a virtual dance class together, cook and eat a meal over video chat, or watch a movie together with a watch party.
+Sharing an experience gives you material for a conversation that you can really connect over more easily than topics like the weather.”

 - Make plans—and stick to them.
-Invite your loved one to join you for lunch, a movie, or even to sit next to you for holiday dinner.
-And, Floyd cautions, when you make plans, make every effort not to cancel or reschedule, as lonely people often look forward to that time together.
+When you make plans, Floyd cautions, make every effort not to cancel or reschedule, as lonely people often look forward to that time together.

 - Connect through creativity.
 Nobel believes that creative expression—using photos, videos, poems, or music—gives us a way to craft and share our personal stories and experience the stories of others.
 You could invite your friend to think about their most positive memories of the holidays.
-Find a creative outlet you can do together—write a poem, make a collage or homemade cards.
+Find a creative outlet you can do together—make some witty homemade cards, create an online photo album, or decorate a window.
 Or send each other a photo of something that you do around the holidays—dressing up, lighting the menorah, cooking a special meal, etc.

 - Volunteer together.
-Having a sense of purpose or feeling like we’ve contributed to something greater than ourselves may help us feel more connected.6 Learn about how to find a volunteer opportunity.
+Having a sense of purpose or feeling like we’ve contributed to something greater than ourselves may help us feel more connected.6 Learn about how to find a volunteer opportunity, even while social distancing.

 - Be patient.
 Remember that loneliness can warp someone’s experience of a relationship because they are afraid of getting hurt.
 They might seem negative or irritable.
 Floyd reminds us that the holidays are a difficult time for many of us, whether we’re lonely or not.
 Try even harder than usual to be kind, patient, and understanding.